manabie-com/togo/README.md

 - Continue with the **API Walkthrough**
 - Shut down the containers: `docker-compose down`

+## If I have more time?

+- Scale the API to support 1 million concurrent transactions, particularly the create task transaction.

 ## Struggle with Installation?
 Here is my detailed guide

 <details>